-Public limited company (plc), private limited company (LTD), unlimited liability company.
-As of June 1, 2015, there is also a designated activity company (DAC) available.
+Public limited company (plc), private limited company (LTD), unlimited liability company (ULC), a limited liability company with defined objects known as a designated activity company (DAC).

 A company is resident if its central management and control is exercised in the Republic of Ireland.
 An Irish-incorporated company is resident for tax purposes regardless of where it is managed and controlled, subject to it being resident in a country under a double tax treaty which makes it non-resident for Irish tax purposes.
 For companies incorporated before January 1, 2015, other exceptions apply to the place of incorporation test under grandfathering provisions which potentially apply up to December 31, 2020.

 Resident companies are taxed on their worldwide income and gains.
 Non-resident companies are taxed on their Irish source income and real estate gains.

 Fiscal year: 1 January to 31 December (for income tax and capital gains tax).
 For corporation tax, tax accounting period generally follows accounting period.

 A tax return must be filed by the 21st day of the ninth month following the tax accounting period end and any balance of tax due must be paid by that date.
 Preliminary tax is paid in two installments – the first installment is due on day 21 of the sixth month of a 12-month accounting period and the second installment is due on day 21 of the eleventh month.
 The aggregate of the first and second installments of preliminary tax must represent at least 90 percent of the final tax liability for the accounting period to avoid interest and penalties.
 Small taxpayers only have to pay one installment and can pay based on prior period liability instead of current period estimate.

 The standard corporate income tax rates are 12.5 percent (trading income), 25 percent (passive income), 33 percent (capital gains).
 Exemption from capital gains on disposal of qualifying substantial shareholdings.